ARAIDevHub/arai_ai_agents/docs/index.md

-# ARIA AI Agents
+# ARAI AI Agents

-Welcome to the **ARIA AI Agents** documentation site!
-ARIA (Autonomous Responsive Intelligent Agent) is an advanced AI agent framework designed to create and manage autonomous AI agents.
+Welcome to the **ARAI AI Agents** documentation site!
+ARAI (Autonomous Responsive Intelligent Agent) is an advanced AI agent framework designed to create and manage autonomous AI agents.
 It provides a flexible and powerful system for building, deploying, and orchestrating AI agents for various applications.

 ---